maxthraxx/WFGY/ProblemMap/rag-architecture-and-recovery.md

-# 📋 RAG Problem Map 2.0 Architecture & Recovery
+# 📋 RAG Architecture & Recovery ( Problem Map 2.0 )
 _What if you could see the whole RAG pipeline from above — and fix every failure, step by step?_

 <details>